mateusp711/keelylima/README.md

 ### Hello there 👋

-My name is Kelly, I'm a Junior Front-end Developer at [Accenture.](https://www.accenture.com/) I'm work with Angular 5+ now, but I'm studyng React and Vue.
-I love Design, because of that I've some knowlage about UX/UI, sometimes I helped my team with UI issues too.
+Hi!
+My name is Kelly.
+I started my career as a Front-end Developer.
+Working with Angular 5+.
+Currently working with Cloud/AWS focused on architecture and some demands as a developer.

 <p>
  <img width="400px" src="https://github-readme-stats.vercel.app/api?username=keelylima&theme=default">